hejackhe/Project-Access-Data-Analytics/README.md

 # Project Access Data Analytics
-A tiny glimpse into data analytics at Project Access
+A glimpse into data analytics at Project Access